-This fig preserve is infused with real vanilla bean for a sweet spread that has endless uses.
+These fig preserves are infused with real vanilla bean for a sweet jam that has endless uses.
 Try slathering on bread, serving alongside a cheese tray or even dolloping into your morning bowl of oatmeal.

 Those candied jalapeños lasted about 2 days when I got home.
 I hate comparing food to drugs but while some call it ‘cowboy candy’, I’d say ‘cowboy crack’ would be more appropriate.
 Girl’s canning game is strong.